Victorian COVID-19 outbreak a worry

 “We don’t want people to stop living their lives.
 We want people to interact but we want them to do so in a way that is safe and stops the virus from spreading,” Dr Coatsworth told reporters on Sunday.

-He said he understood it could be difficult to not hug or kiss someone you hadn’t seen for a long time, but it was important not to do so.
+He said he understood it could be difficult to resist hugging or kissing someone you hadn’t seen for a long time but it was important to refrain.

-He also said people who were showing symptoms should not go to work or socialise, and should get tested.
+People with symptoms should not go to work or socialise and should get tested.

 The Victorian spike has spooked some of the other states, including Queensland, which had been working to reopen its borders to interstate travel on July 10.